top of page

 red-cherry-coffee-on-tree-2022-08-01-02-05-00-utc.jpg

 Coffee grows on bushes or trees.
 They come in the form of a cherry.
 The beans themselves act as a pit of the cherry, and are separated from the cherry during processing.
-Coffee is referred to as a low-yield crop.
+Coffee is considered to be a low-yield crop.
 In the span of one year the typical coffee plant produces around 3,500-4,000 beans.
-This roughly works out to only about one pound of coffee per plant per year.
+This roughly works out to only about one pound of roasted coffee per plant per year.

 Bean Sourcing

 It is from here that green coffee beans are selected, bagged, and purchased.
 These buyers can be large coffee companies, roasteries, or suppliers.
-The process for selecting which beans to purchase is such a meticulous process that being a "Coffee Buyer" is an entire job.
+The process for selecting which beans to purchase is such a meticulous process that being a "Coffee Buyer" represents an entire career.

 a-man-carrying-a-sack-full-of-coffee-beans-at-a-bl-2022-03-04-02-30-10-utc.jpg